Public Market Update

 When this has happened in the past, there has typically been a rapid rebound thereafter given insurers ability to increase premiums charged.

-After months of hard work and preparation, we are excited to officially announce the launch of the LGA Income Plus Fund.
+After months of hard work and preparation, we are excited to officially announce that we will be launching our fund-of-funds program.

-The Fund will be directly run by LGA, rather than client assets being placed with a separate 3rd party fund manager.
+We will run these funds directly, rather than client assets being placed with a separate 3rd party fund manager.